How can I create a plot of a t distribution in R? 2

 legend(x, y=NULL, legend, fill, col, bg, lty, cex)

-• cex: text size in the legend
+• cex: A scaling factor for the text size within the legend.

 #create density plots